gogojjh/aruco_ros/README.md

     d. $ cd ..
     e. $ catkin_make --pkg ros_aruco -DARUCO_PATH=/usr/local

 5. If you are using a monocular / stereo camera for detection of markers clone the following repository in the catkin source directory - https://github.com/ayushgaud/usb_cam
+give the path of your calibration files accordingly

 6. Connect the camera to the usb port and run the following commands